noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 such short notice yesterday, but it might have been more fun to come with someone else.
 Well, that’s for next time.
 For now, I’ll go to the cottage where I plan to stay.
-Fortunately, my luggages are all in the magic box, so I can just walk around empty-handed.Magic really is quite convenient.
+Fortunately, my luggages are all in the magic box, so I can just walk around empty-handed.
+Magic really is quite convenient.
 Leisurely enjoying the scenery, I presented my reservation ticket at the Teleportation Gate and looked at the key I received.
 When I arrived at the cottage where I would be staying, the faint smell of wood tickled my nostrils.
 The inside looked quite